Aleksandra-Nie/currency-converter-react/README.md

 Currency converter is responsive on both website and mobile phone.
 ## Additional information
 Current exchange rates come from app.currencyapi.com.\
+The app contains current date and time in one second intervals.\
 The app has loading and error state handling.
 If data becomes corrupted or there is a connectivity issue, an error message will be displayed.\
 ![currency-converter-react](src/images/Error_handling.png)
 ## Available Scripts